mitmelon/campchat/README.md

 ### Core Improvements

+- **Complete Docs**: Design the complete documentation pages for using the project and showing some examples.
 - **Max Connections**: Implement limits on concurrent webhook connections per bot to optimize performance and prevent abuse, with configurable settings for bot creators.
 - **Enhanced Chat Engine Security**: Strengthen encryption with quantum-resistant algorithms, add message integrity checks, and implement secure key rotation for users and groups.
 - **Polls and Quizzes**: Support interactive message types for polls (single/multiple choice) and quizzes with correct answers, stored in the messages collection and rendered in clients.